InverterNetwork/contracts/memory-bank/systemPatterns.md

 (Content remains the same)

-### Library Pattern - ✅ STABLE & TESTED (Refactoring and Validation Enhanced)
+### Library Pattern - ✅ STABLE & TESTED (Refactoring, Validation Enhanced, NatSpec Added)

-- **DiscreteCurveMathLib_v1**: Pure mathematical functions for curve calculations. (`_calculatePurchaseReturn` refactored and fixed; validation strategy confirmed.
-The `DiscreteCurveMathLib_v1.t.sol` test suite has been refactored (removal of `segmentsData`) and all 65 tests are passing, confirming library stability).
+- **DiscreteCurveMathLib_v1**: Pure mathematical functions for curve calculations, now with NatSpec comments for key functions. (`_calculatePurchaseReturn` refactored and fixed; validation strategy confirmed.
+State mutability of core functions confirmed as `pure`.
+The `DiscreteCurveMathLib_v1.t.sol` test suite has been refactored, compiler warnings fixed, and all 65 tests are passing, confirming library stability).
 - **PackedSegmentLib**: Helper library for bit manipulation and validation. (`_create` function's stricter validation for "True Flat" and "True Sloped" segments confirmed and tested).
-- Stateless, reusable across multiple modules.
+- Stateless (all core math functions are `pure`), reusable across multiple modules.
 - Type-safe with custom PackedSegment type.

 ### Auxiliary Module Pattern